ppy/osu-wiki/news/2019-01-10-community-mentorship-program-spring-2019-signups-now-open.md

 ![](/wiki/shared/news/2019-01-10-community-mentorship-program-spring-2019-signups-now-open/banner.jpg)

-This program serves as a platform for new mappers and modders to get into the process more quickly by teaming them up with a more experienced mapper and modder in the community to show them the ropes for a total of 10 weeks.
+This program serves as a platform for new mappers and modders to get into the beatmapping process more quickly.
+They'll be teaming up with more experienced mappers and modders in the community that will show them the ropes for a total of ten weeks.

 If you have knowledge to pass on, and the idea of mentoring someone in a more structured manner than dropping bits and pieces of knowledge into private conversations with a number of people seems appealing to you, you should totally apply for being a mentor!
 If you're unsure how to even map to begin with when opening the editor, and are willing to learn, you'd make a good mentee!